Vortex formation in the Vicsek model with internal chirality of self-propelling objects: Model and methods

 In order to study the effect of internal chirality of the active objects on the collective motion, we modify the noise in (\ref{e:VicsekTheta}) and postulate that in our modification of the Vicsek model

 where $\theta_\chi$ is the degree of chirality that takes the same constant value for all particles.
-Similar model was investigated for small systems with the number of particles of the order of 1000 in \cite{zhang:22:0}.
+Similar model was investigated for a small system with the number of particles of the order of 1000 in \cite{zhang:22:0}.
 For such a small number of particles, however, even the travelling bands in the systems without chirality are not formed.

-We fix the noise amplitude $\theta_{max}$, the number of particles $N$ as well as the number density $\rho$.
+We fix the noise amplitude $\theta_{\rm max}$, the number of particles $N$ as well as the number density $\rho$.
 The edge length of the square simulation box, $L=\sqrt{N/\rho}$, is determined by $N$ and $\rho$.
 We assume periodic boundary conditions.
 The simulations runs are of the length of $10^5$ time steps to reach a steady state and $10^5$ time steps to take averages.
-In this article, we present the results obtained for $N=810000$, $\rho =0.50$ and $\theta_{max} = 1.0 {\rm rad} =(\frac{180}{\pi})^o$.
+In this article, we present the results obtained for $N=810000$, $\rho =0.50$ and $\theta_{\rm max} = 1.0\, {\rm rad} =({180}/{\piup})^\circ$.
 In the initial configuration, the particles occupy sites of a square lattice with $900 \times 900$ lattice sites.
-For this set of parameters in the original Vicsek model, i.e. with the symmetrical noise, the particles move collectively, forming traveling bands.
-We limit ourselves to the chirality $0.5^o\le\theta_\chi\le 8^o$ i.e. to quite small deviations from the symmetrical noise, and perform more detailed analysis for $1 ^o\le\theta_\chi\le 3^o$ leading to formtion of a vortex.
+For this set of parameters in the original Vicsek model, i.e., with the symmetrical noise, the particles move collectively, forming traveling bands.
+We verified that $N=810000$ is sufficiently large and sufficiently small for formation of a single vortex in a system with small chirality.
+We restrict ourselves to the chirality $0.5^\circ\leqslant\theta_\chi\leqslant 8^\circ$, i.e., to quite small deviations from the symmetrical noise, and perform a more detailed analysis for $1 ^\circ\leqslant\theta_\chi\leqslant 3^\circ$ leading to the formtion of a vortex.

-To characterize the dynamic behaviour of the system, we compute the mean square displacement (MSD) and the velocity auto-correlation function (VAF) according to the following formulas:
+To characterize the dynamic behaviour of the system, we compute the mean square displacement~(MSD) and the velocity auto-correlation function~(VAF) according to the following formulas:

 where the averaging $\langle ...\rangle$ in the first equality means averaging over trajectories of $N=810000$ particles, and